How to Save Money With Turo Local Car Rental

 Try Local Car Rental, The Latest in Car Sharing

 Car Sharing has been around for a while now in the form of Zip Car or Car to Go.
-However these are both sharing apps that are company owned.
-A company owns all of the cars and purchased them specifically for the company to function.
+However, both of these sharing apps are company-owned.
+A company owns all of the cars and purchases them specifically for the company to function.
 In fact, Zip Car is owned by Avis.

 My Local Turo Rental – Meet Betty

-Recently I rented Susan’s car through Turo in Denver and went on a little Colorado weekend getaway to Rocky Mountain National Park.
+Recently, I rented Susan’s car through Turo in Denver and went on a little Colorado weekend getaway to Rocky Mountain National Park.
 I don’t have a car here in Denver, so I wanted to test out Turo to see how it worked.
-I had never met Susan before, but I had reviewed her profile and the reviews other people had given her and her car she affectionately named Betty.
+I had never met Susan before, but I had reviewed her profile and the reviews other people had given her, as well as her car, which she affectionately named Betty.
 The reviews were positive, so I decided I would choose Betty the Subaru to rent for my weekend away.

 How Turo Local Car Rentals Work